 Water Čerenkov detectors have the advantage that sub-GeV neutrinos can be detected.
 However, the energy resolution is worse than that of an iron calorimeter.
 For the results presented here, the data is binned in sub-GeV and multi-GeV bins and therefore the matter effect in the $P{\mu\mu}$ channel is largely averaged out.
 This averaging implies that only a very small residual matter effect in the multi-GeV muon sample may be observed.
 However, matter effects in the $P{\mu e}$ channel do not change sign over most of the relevant range of E and E in the multi-GeV regime.
-Therefore, the multi-GeV electron sample has large matter effects and can be used to study the deviation of θ{23} from maximality and the θ{23} octant, as well as the mass hierarchy.
+Therefore, the multi-GeV electron sample has large matter effects and can be used to

 Figure 109: The difference between the up-down ratio for the neutrinos (U_N/D_N) and anti-neutrinos (U_A/D_A) shown for the various energy and zenith-angle bins.
 The solid black and solid magenta lines are for neutrinos/anti-neutrinos travelling in matter with $\sin^2 \theta{23} = 0.5$ and 0.36 respectively.
+Taken with kind permission of the Physical Review from figure 6 in reference [763].
+Copyrighted by the American Physical Society.